hansroh/skitai/README.rst

           was.mbox.push ("Invalid User Name or Password", "error", icon = "new_releases") return was.render ("sign/signin.html", next_url = next_url or was.ab ("index"))

-You just import module from decorative. but *def decorate (app)* is core in each module.
-Every modules can have *decorate (app)* in *decorative*, so you can split and modulize views and utility functions. decorate (app) will be automatically executed on starting.
-If you set app.use_reloader, theses decorative will be automatically reloaded and re-executed on file changing.
+You just import module from tasks. but *def mount (app)* is core in each module.
+Every modules can have *mount (app)* in *tasks*, so you can split and modulize views and utility functions. mount (app) will be automatically executed on starting.
+If you set app.use_reloader, theses tasks will be automatically reloaded and re-executed on file changing.
 Also you can make global app sharable functions into seperate module like util.py without views.

 Releasing Module Resources
 ```````````````````````````````

 *New in version 0.27*

-Also 'dettach' is avaliable for cleaning up module resource.
+Also 'umount' is avaliable for cleaning up module resource.

 .. code:: python

   resource = ...

-  def dettach (app):
+  def umount (app):
     resource.close ()
     app.someghing = None